TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

     Restart or PowerOff or Logout options for the [ROf] key.
 These commands are working in Debian 11.7 but Linux Mint 21.1 and Ubuntu 20.04 steal the focus from the Terminal to the Desktop search box.
 Note that using these will show passwords as plaintext in the history.
 Edit ShutDwn1 string and change PASSWORD and USER.
 (q) Serial monitoring (via USB) on/off using *se*.
-A Red/Green ">" top-left will indicate the state (Off/On).
+A Red/Green square [LED] in the top-left will indicate the state
-    Switch the serial on if macros or other text strings are sent to the Touchpad such as DateTime, Foobar Track Info, or HWInfo System Sensors.
+    (Off/On).
+Switch the serial on if macros or other text strings are sent to the Touchpad such as DateTime, Foobar2000 Track Info, or HWInfo System Sensors.
 The state is saved.
 (r) Skip first key pressed in LCD in dimmed state - used to wake LCD - toggle on/off with *ks* - the state is saved.
 (s) Use SDCard files: When in S (Layer L3), press [s] Pad so that A,B,C,D change from white (FlashMem) to orange
     (SDCard).
 Keys [S1] to [S24] then send text SDCard files as keyboard characters to PC - the size of the strings are only limited by the SDCard capacity.
-Change between nine SDCard file-sets of 24 files each with *sd*n where n=1-9.
-For example *sd*2[ADD][EXE] enables the second set of files.
+Change between 21 SDCard file-sets of 24 files each with *sd*n where n=1-9, m.s,t a-g, k,K. For example *sd*2[ADD][EXE] enables the second set of files.
 The folder SDCardFiles has a set of example files.
-Change back to regular [S1]-[S24] key strings by pressing [s] Pad again to a white A-D. Use *sd*0 - i.e. select *sd* with [*Cm] then  press 0[ADD][EXE] - to disable the SDCard text files function.
-Re-enable with *sd*1-9.
+Change back to regular [S1]-[S24] key strings by pressing [s] Pad again to a white A-D.
+    Use *sd*0 - i.e. select *sd* with [*Cm] then press 0[ADD][EXE] - to disable the SDCard text files function.
+    Re-enable with *sd*n.
 If a new SDCard is inserted it may require pressing the hardware reset button of the TouchLCD once.
-(t) Bank123 options: Use *am,s,t*number namely *am*n or *as*n or *at*n with n=1,2,3,4,5 for Keys M S T. For n = 1,2,3
-    choose between 3 different sets of 24 macro actions each, for each set of 24 keys M,S,T or choose 24 different Run or CMD commands with n = 4,5.
+SDCard filenames are listed above in manual.h or in sdcard.h (t) Bank123 options: Use *am,s,t*number namely *am*n or *as*n or *at*n with n=1,2,3,4,5 for Keys M S T. For n = 1,2,3 choose between 3 different sets of 24 macro actions each, for each set of 24 keys M,S,T or choose 24 different Run or CMD commands with n = 4,5.
 Note that pressing WinKeyLeft = [GuiL] + [number key] such as [GUI1], [GUI2]